 “Endorphins are released.”

+On December 21st, 2017 my grandfather, Curt Schiff, passed away.
+In the Jewish culture, families are very close and the tradition for when someone dies is sitting “Shivaa” and mourning together for seven days.
+I took this opportunity to observe and see how it feels to spend 7 days straight with my close family.
 I found that maintaining a good harmony in the family is important, and despite all the small things that happen from time to time, the process of mourning felt a lot more supportive, intimate, and comfortable, when shared with my close family.

 According to interviews I conducted, it is very important to find a balance between the individual and the communal.